 Official brochure of ZETTON apparatus (1931)

 ZETTON was the first sound film system for theaters which had a proper product name of Klangfilm.
 Though UNITON was the earlier product name of Klangfilm at around 1930, the name was used only for the optical recording system and the optical head (sound film pickup equipment).
 There was no UNITON amplifier or no UNITON loudspeaker.
 Siemens & Halske or AEG was used as the brand name of product components for theatres at the age of UNITON exept the optical head.
-Optics such as lenses of the optical heads of Klangfilm was made by Ernst Leitz.
+Optics such as lenses of the optical heads of Klangfilm were made by Ernst Leitz.

 System components of ZETTON apparatus (1931)